aseveritt/2018-10-11-SF/index.md

 </iframe>
 {% endif %}

 <h4>This is a homepage where you can find times and what will be covered.
 Mainly this will serve as as a centralized place to locate any documents and topics we cover and will remain active indefinetly.
 I will update the "Resources Page" tab with any links or references we use at the end.
-As always, ask me if you have any questions/suggestions. </h4>
+If you intend on coming, please add your name to this [google doc] (https://docs.google.com/spreadsheets/d/1qEWCqTEcQwVRLCR3kNdi6T162BExo0N_a8uxcHTaI54/edit?usp=sharing).
+As always, ask me if you have any questions/suggestions.</h4>

 <h2 id="general">General Information</h2>